Girl with a Red Hat

-Girl with a Red Hat is a rather small painting, signed by the Dutch painter Johannes Vermeer.
+Girl with a Red Hat is a small painting, signed by the Dutch painter Johannes Vermeer.
 It is seen as one of a number of Vermeer's tronies – depictions of models fancifully dressed that were not (as far as is known) intended to be portraits of specific, identifiable subjects.
 Whether Vermeer chose family members as models or found them elsewhere in Delft is irrelevant to the appreciation of his paintings.
 Its attribution to Vermeer – as it is on a (recycled) wood panel and not on canvas – has been a matter of controversy with scholars on both sides of the argument.
 However, in recent study carried out by the curators of National Gallery of Art certainty has been established on the authorship of the painting by Vermeer, a conclusion also supported by Dutch experts.

 Subject of the portrait

 The portrait depicts a very young woman dressed in blue, wearing a collar that appears to be lace and a red hat.
 Her hair is up and she wears a pair of dangling earrings.
 She looks at the spectator as if she has just turned her head in the direction of a sound, a voice, that has captured her attention.
 Her mouth is ajar and her face, slightly pink, receives light from the right, which is unusual in the works of Johannes Vermeer.

 However, after a study using the latest technology in preparation for a 2022 exhibition, titled Vermeer's Secrets it was ascertained that Vermeer began by painting the portrait of a man wearing a wide-brimmed hat.